roshanthamalaka/assignment_pyapp_ac/Readme.md

 For Get understanding of the prometheus referred to below documentation
     https://betterstack.com/community/guides/monitoring/prometheus/

-Promethus scrap metric at interval by default on /metric endpoints
+Prometheus scrape metric at interval by default on /metric endpoints

-According to promethus official documentation depending on the language has different libaries available to create custom prometheus exporters.
+According to Prometheus official documentation depending on the language has different libraries available to create custom prometheus exporters.
     https://prometheus.io/docs/instrumenting/clientlibs/

-Since the application is python used below python libarary from the above.
+Since the application is python used below python library from the above.
 Python Library Documentation Below.
     https://prometheus.github.io/client_python

-In above documentation under instrument section it shows that it publishes four type of metricses which are
+In above documentation under instrument section it shows that it publishes four type of metrics which are
 1. Counter
 2. Gauage
 3. Summary